 This should not come as a surprise.
 It takes four years of college, three years of law school, and successfully taking the state bar exam to practice law.
 Why would you think you can do it without all of that training?
 Insurance claims are essentially precursors to lawsuits.
 Hire a professional and make sure your case is handled correctly.

 Don’t speak with or encounter the other parties involved in the crash.
 Nothing good can come of these encounters.
 Resist the temptation to blame the other person, or exact revenge on them.
 You may be exposing yourself to criminal liability for assault, and you may get hurt.
-Hire an attorney and let the professionals represent the parties involved.
+Hire a car accident attorney and let the professionals represent the parties involved.

 The one exception to this rule is that I believe it is okay to send flowers and a card saying something like: “Get well soon,” or “I hope you were not critically injured in the crash.”
 But under no circumstances should you mention fault in the greeting card—yours or theirs—or anything at all to do with the facts of the crash and how it occurred.
 You may inadvertently say something that will hurt your case.

 But I do believe that expressing compassion is appropriate and will be well-received.
 One of the most common things people tell me is: “The other person never even asked if I was okay.”
 Be the bigger person.
 Send flowers.